• Skip to primary navigation

 Instructions

-• Place the first 6 ingredients into a bowl and mix together thoroughly with your hands.
+• Place the first 6 ingredients into a bowl and mix thoroughly with your hands.

 • Place the pastry sheet onto baking paper on a baking sheet.